List of Nigeria women Twenty20 International cricketers

 This is a list of Nigeria women Twenty20 International cricketers.
-A Twenty20 International is an international cricket match between two representative teams.
-A Twenty20 International is played under the rules of Twenty20 cricket.
+A Women's Twenty20 International (WT20I) is an international cricket match between two representative teams.
+A WT20I is played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.

 The list is arranged in the order in which each player won her first Twenty20 cap.
 Where more than one player won her first Twenty20 cap in the same match, their surnames are listed alphabetically.